 Kiboko engaged an independent third party to author a NI 43-101 report and elected not to complete exploration work, having only completed \$250,000 in expenditures to meet the firm commitment required in the first year of the Option.
 Tres-Or received a copy of the report from Kiboko titled "Harricana Gold Project Technical Report, Duverny Township, Quebec with an effective date of November 30, 2020 and an issue date of July 6, 2021.
 Tres-Or was advised that Kiboko submitted this report to the BC Securities Commission for review with the intent to raise capital via an IPO process.
-The report remains unavailable on SEDAR under the company's issuer profile Kiboko Gold Inc. and is not on its website.
+During the year ended February 28, 2022, the Company amended and restated the agreement with Kiboko dated June 6, 2019, and granted a one-stage option to acquire 100% of the Company's interest in the Fontana gold project under the following conditions: